awsdocs/aws-iot-docs/developerguide/manage-job-cli.md

 ## Delete Job Execution<a name="delete-job-execution"></a>

 Run the DeleteJobExecution command to delete a job execution\.
-You must specify a job ID and a thing name and, optionally, an execution number to identify the job execution\.
+You must specify a job ID, a thing name, and an execution number to identify the job execution\.
 The following shows how to delete a job execution:

 ```
 aws iot delete-job-execution --job-id 017 --thing-name thingOne --execution-number 1234567890 --force|--no-force